 After making a few adjustments and applying formatting, your waterfall chart will be ready.
 Include data labels and consider adjusting the axis scale on the chart.

 Your waterfall chart is now complete.
 Doesn’t it look intriguing?
-It looks different from the commonly used types of charts, and it is very readable.
+It looks different from the commonly used types of charts.
 In the same way, the waterfall chart can be used to illustrate your monthly budget.